-The Foundation, working with its public partner the U. S. Department of the Interior/National Park Service, first tackled the restoration of the Statue of Liberty.
+The Foundation, working with its public partner the National Park Service, first tackled the restoration of the Statue of Liberty.
 After almost a century weather, pollution, and sightseeing had left Lady Liberty’s torch in need of replacement and her crown’s rays in need of strengthening.
 An army of architects, historians, engineers, and almost 1,000 laborers embarked on the project — which also involved replacing the rusted iron armature bars with stainless steel bars, removing multiple coatings from the interior copper skin, as well as installing new elevators and an informative exhibit in the Statue’s base.

 The process took two years to complete – but the Statue was indeed ready for her centennial jubilee.
 She was reopened with great fanfare in a celebration dubbed “Liberty Weekend.”